310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori v2 %}
 You’re not my papa either, ‘kay?

-<th>(Actually, right now it does kinda feel like he’s a dad awkwardly trying to appease his daugh—his *son* in order to improve their strained relationship…)</th>
+<th>(Actually, right now it does kinda feel like he’s a dad awkwardly trying to appease his daugh— his *son* in order to improve their strained relationship…)</th>

 <th>(But it’s such a fitting scenario that I don’t wanna say it out loud…)</th>